bigseainc/gravityforms-hubspot/readme.txt

 1. HubSpot settings found in Forms > Settings > HubSpot

 == Changelog ==

+= 2.3.2 =
+* [FIX] Extra check to make sure the $response I have is an actual object.
+Clearly there's a larger issue at play here, though, if this is being encountered at that stage of the game?
+Short term solution for now.
+* [NEW] New filter "gf_hubspot_process_feed": Allows manipulation of the Feed data prior to processing and sending to HubSpot.
+Suggested by Nathan Marks.

 = 2.3.1 =
 * [FIX] Values that include a comma (such as $60,000) no longer get broken when being sent to HubSpot for Enumeration-based fields.
 However, values for enumeration fields (checkboxes, select, radio) still will encounter this issue if ', ' (with a space) is used for their value.
 Working on a more permanent fix. (found by forthesakeofreason)